grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 ## Nodes options

-The Nodes options section provides configurations to node behaviors.
+The **Nodes** options section provides configurations for node behaviors.

 - **Main stat unit** choose which unit the main stat displays in the graph's nodes.
 - **Secondary stat unit** choose which unit the secondary stat displays in the graph's nodes.